AlandSailingRobots/AerialImagesToWaterDepth/INSTALL_MAC_OS.md

 ### Files configuration

 When running the server and the machine learning model image files, data files and machine learning models are used.
 All these files are saved locally.
 The directory where all these are saved is set in the [data_resources](data_resources/data_settings.json) with the backup_map key.
-This can be  any directory.
+This can be  any directory but needs to exist.

 ## Starting Services